 - Realistic and

-Another important best practice is to make incremental goals.
+Another critical best practice is to make incremental goals.
 Use one goal to build onto the next.
 Breaking the larger objective into smaller benchmarks helps you reach the result.
 For example, you ultimately want to lose 20 lbs.
 Start with a target of 2 lbs.
-Set a target date to reach this incremental goal.
+Set a target date to get this incremental goal.
 Then, celebrate each step.
-In fact, celebrating the small steps will encourage and empower you to reach the final goal.
+Celebrating the small steps will encourage and empower you to reach the final objective.

-Tailor your whole health goal and plans to the time that you can budget.
+Tailor your whole health goal and plans to the time you can budget.
 Also, don’t be afraid to adjust your plans.
-Things change.
-Your plan and goals will probably change.
-That’s okay.
-The important thing is to keep working on the plan.
-You will have setbacks and sometimes you will not always meet the goals.
+Your health goals will change and, that’s okay.
+The important thing is to keep working on your health plan.
+You will have setbacks, and sometimes you will not always meet the goals.
 Start small with two or three things.
 Maximizing your health is a continual process.

 2) Set the goal for Physical Wellness

 Seek advice on developing the right type of scalable exercise program.
 Our physical wellness affects every aspect of our lives.
-Because of this, you need to have an exercise plan with the proper focus.
-We think durability is a good overall goal because this quality expresses the need to handle the unpredictable.
-The physical health goal of durability has its own list of components.
+You’ll need to create an exercise plan with the proper focus.
+We think durability is an excellent overall goal because it expresses the need to handle the unpredictable.
+The physical health goal of durability has a list of additional suggestions.

 3) Set Goals for Mental Health

 Self-care is the heart of a mental health plan.
-Self-care is as important as any other element of your plan.
-So, definitely include the right elements.
+Self-care is as important as any other element of your health plan.
+So, include the right ingredients.
 If you are under the care of a physician, make sure and follow their advice on which items are best for you.

-The mental component of your health is very important.
-Your mind needs exercise just like your body.
-Enhancing your critical thinking is essential to making good decisions.
+The mental component of your health is essential.
+Your mind needs exercise, just like your body.
+Enhancing your critical thinking is critical to making better decisions.

 Exercising the mind is just as important as exercising the body.
-The mind is only as efficient as its ability to learn and think clearly.
-Our culture tells us what to learn but never tells us how to learn.
+It’s is only as efficient as its ability to learn and think clearly.
+Our culture tells us what to know but never tells us how to learn.
 Learning how to learn is the first step in exercising and developing the mind.